AdenasGittinIt/Travel-Link/README.md

 ## Take it for a spin!

-To use the app, enter the date of your arrival and departure and the name of any US city then click search.
-Once your search results display click the "Add to Itenerary" button to add events of interest to your itinerary.
+To use the app, enter your arrival and departure dates, and the name of the US city you're traveling to then click 'Search'.
+Once your search results display click the 'Add to Itinerary' button below the event's image to add the events you're interested in to your itinerary.

 Click [here](https://adenasgittinit.github.io/Travel-Link/) to get started.